amunategui/amunategui.github.io/_posts/2014-10-13-high-demensions-pca.md

 ```
 ## [1] 0.9641
 ```
+Hmmm, going back down...
+Let's stop right here and stick with the first 10 PCA components.

 **Additional Things**
-Though out of scope for this hands-on post, checkout clusterboot
+Though out of scope for this hands-on post, there are many ways of finding the perfect amount of components to use.
+Check out <a href='http://astrostatistics.psu.edu/su09/lecturenotes/pca.html' target='_blank'>Eigen angles and vectors</a> and checkout <a href='http://www.inside-r.org/packages/cran/fpc/docs/clusterboot' target='_blank'>clusterboot</a>

 <BR><BR>